 Here’s another thing that will cost you dearly: video.

 If you have a lot of videos on your website, it takes a lot of time and energy to have them meet WCAG 2.0 AA.

-There’s closed captions (which YouTube greatly helps with, btw) but there’s also audio descriptions (success criterion 1.2.5, check it out) so, yeah, manual work hours are going to balloon the work load and cost.
+There’s closed captions (which YouTube greatly helps with, btw) and there’s transcripts but there’s also technically audio descriptions if you follow WCAG to a T (success criterion 1.2.5, check it out) so, yeah, manual work hours are going to balloon the work load and cost.